philipckwan/video_ts_curl_downloader/README.md

 Some of the common websites streams videos by splitting it into multiple smaller files.<br/>
 The files are usually in .ts format.<br/>
-Given one who understand a little bit about how to view the source of loading a webpage, and in this case, streawming videos by multiple .ts files, he can leverage this tool to loop download the whole video.
+Given one who understand a little bit about how to view the source of loading a webpage, and in this case, streaming videos by multiple .ts files, he can leverage this tool to loop download the whole video.

 Currently, this tool is proven to work at the following site(s):<br/>
 https://gimy.app/<br/>